 V-If you had to do it all over again, what would you do differently?

 NELSON-I honestly would not do anything differently if I had the chance to do it all over.
 I’ve learned more from my mistakes than my successes, although at times painful, have made me a better broker.

 V-What significant changes have you seen in the Real Estate market lately?

 NELSON- twenty years ago most buyers were prepared, and indeed many wanted to renovate the property that they just purchased.
 I remember selling places that looked fabulous, and the day after closing the buyer had the place gutted.
 Today is entirely different.
-People want move-in condition, and they are willing more than ever to pay for properties that are truly special.
+People want it in a move in condition, and more than ever, they are willing to pay for properties that are truly special.

 V-Advice would you give to newbies coming into the business?

 NELSON-I have a sentiment that I express to newbies in this business: You have to be your own cheerleader!
 You need to be a self-starter, and you need to pat yourself on the back when you deserve it.
 Don’t be shy, flaunt your successes and achievements.

 V-How is it working with family, in this case, your mom, Lorna?

 NELSON- I couldn’t ask for a better partner!
 Early on we defined our roles, making it easier to navigate the company as we grew.
 There is a level of trust and honesty that I have with my mother that is priceless.